Kotlin SDK

 1. Overview

-Organization / Location rename
+Organization / Location model

-The current SDK shape is organization-first:
+The SDK shape is organization-first:

-Migration notes live in SDK v2 Migration Guide.
 The data-model summary is in Organizations and Locations.

 2. Module Architecture